All Products

 Cause

-The FTP account in FileZilla Server does not have the write permission.
+The corresponding FTP account in FileZilla Server does not have the write permission.

 Solution

-2. Start FileZilla Server.
+2. Run the FileZilla Server software.
 On the Users page, select Shared folders.

-3. Select the user and directory, select the Write check box, and click OK to grant the permission.
+3. Select the corresponding user and directory, select the Write checkbox, and then click OK to grant the permission.

-When you use FTP over TLS to connect to an FTP site that is created by the IIS service on a Windows instance, a "534 Policy requires SSL" error is reported and the connection fails.
+When you connect to an FTP site created by the IIS service on a Windows instance by using FTP over TLS, the message "534 Policy requires SSL" is displayed, preventing the connection.

 Cause

-The response message "534 Local policy on server does not allow TLS secure connections." indicates an incorrect FTP SSL Settings parameter for the FTP site.
+The "534 Local policy on server does not allow TLS secure connections." response indicates that the FTP SSL Settings parameter of the FTP site is not correctly configured.

 Solution